ITU-BDSA-GROUP2/Chirp/docs/Report.md

 ## How to make _Chirp!_ work locally

-There are a few things you need to setup, before you are able to use Chirp locally.
+There are a few things you need to set up, before you are able to use Chirp locally.
+You will need to install Docker, which you can install from this link: https://www.docker.com/products/docker-desktop/

-'You will need to install Docker, which you can install from this link:' https://www.docker.com/products/docker-desktop/ You now need to get the database up and running.
-You now need to run one of these commands depending on your system.
+You now need to get the database up and running.
+You need to run one of these commands depending on your system.

 Windows
 ``` console